chainreactionmfg/mutablerecords/README.md

 All this does is add a \__hash__ implementation for when the record will be hashed, such as when a key in a `dict` or in a `set`.

+## mutablerecords.CopyRecord

+This will copy a record and all of its fields.
+If a field is set to a Record instance, then it is also copied using `CopyRecord`.
+A future feature may also check for collections of Records, such as tuples or lists of instances, and recurse into those as well.